N O R T H - O K A N A G A N

 Kelowna International Airport:

 The Kelowna International Airport is located approximately 30 minutes drive from downtown Vernon, north of Kelowna.
-In terms of passenger activity, the Kelowna International Airport is the third busiest airport in British Columbia and the eleventh busiest airport in Canada with almost 864,000 passengers transported in 2003.
-Passenger activity has more than doubled since 1995 and is predicted to reach 1 million by 2011.
+In terms of passenger activity, the Kelowna International Airport is the third busiest airport in British Columbia and the eleventh busiest airport in Canada with almost 1,400,00 passengers transported in 2008.

 Vernon Regional Airport:

-The Corporation of the City of Vernon has initiated the preparation of a Master Plan for the Vernon Regional Airport to provide vision for the future of the facility and remain updated with the changes in the aviation industry and the growth of the community.
-For information on this report or other Airport inquiries contact: Vernon Regional Airport (250) 545-3035.
+The Corporation of the City of Vernon has initiated the preparation of a Master Plan for the Regional Airport to provide vision for the future of the facility and remain updated with the changes in the aviation industry and the growth of the community.
+For information on this report or other Airport inquiries contact:

 Links: